 Those who don’t arrive ready sometimes never catch up, even with appropriate intervention.
 Currently our primary school children are some of the worst performing internationally in literacy – Australian Year 4 children are ranked 27th out of 45 countries in reading.

 The early home learning environment makes a difference for children’s later academic and literacy success, particularly for children in disadvantaged circumstances.

 Many families are not aware of the importance of early literacy or how to foster its development.
 For this reason, community services and the Early Childhood Education and Care (ECEC) sector have an important role to play in working with families to support children’s emergent literacy development.

 Sharing stories from birth gives children a great start to life

 The best way to equip children for their future is by helping them build a solid early language and literacy foundation well before school.
 Reading with children helps protect them from later reading problems, supports vocabulary and cognitive development and facilitates adult-child bonding.

 Sharing books from birth helps children become better readers for life

+Children are born ready to learn and the best learning occurs within nurturing relationships.
 Establishing the building blocks for literacy starts very early in life and a child’s early literacy skills are a predictor for later literacy and academic achievement.
-An individuals literacy levels affect their opportunities in life for education, employment, income and well-being.
-The years before school are often regarded as laying the foundations for literacy success later in life.
-It is these foundations (emergent literacy) that support children to transition from being pre-literate to being able to read and write.
-Reading with children from birth is probably the single most important activity in developing a child’s future ability to read and write.
+An individual’s literacy levels affect their opportunities in life for education, employment, income and well-being.

-To learn more about the evidence-base on early literacy development see the 2012 Let's Read Research Snapshot.
-Stay tuned for the release of the 2013 Let's Read Literature Review in May 2013.
+To learn more about current early literacy research see the 2013 Let's Read Literature Review.